chinapandaman/PyPDFForm/docs/v2/api_reference.md

 ### **type**

-A string which represents the type of the element, currently supporting `text` and `checkbox`.
+An enum value which represents the type of the element, currently supporting `text` and `checkbox`.
 Readonly.

 ### **value**